-So sibling bullying and abuse may be described as a repeated physical aggression and assault with an intention to hurt or harm another sibling with the motivations of establishing control and power.
+So sibling bullying and abuse may be described as repeated physical aggression and assault with an intention to hurt or harm another sibling with the motivation of establishing control and power.
 One of the children, mostly the younger one, is always the victim and loser.
-It is a growing aggressive pattern that parents can have a hard time to cope with if they don’t intervene from the beginning.
+It is a growing aggressive pattern that parents can have a hard time coping with if they don’t intervene from the beginning.

-Every disagreement and conflict between siblings cannot be considered as bullying.
+Every disagreement and conflict between siblings cannot be considered bullying.
 However, when it becomes repetitive and severe, parents need to take notice.
-If a 5 year old brother hits her 3 year old sister for a toy, then it is a natural sibling rivalry.
-However, when a 14 year old brother repeatedly hits and abuses his 10 year old sister for the remote or the video game, then it counts as bullying.
+If a 5-year-old brother hits her 3-year-old sister for a toy, then it is a natural sibling rivalry.
+However, when a 14-year-old brother repeatedly hits and abuses his 10-year-old sister for the remote or the video game, then it counts as bullying.